Abdolhossein Teymourtash: Family

 Amirhoushang Teymourtash, on the other hand, resisted the temptation to pursue a political career and for the most part pursued entrepreneurial interests.
 Ervand Abrahamian describes Amirhoushang Teymourtash as an "enterprising aristocrat", and despite initially experiencing the vicissitudes of economic fluctuations, he proved particularly successful in his subsequent endeavours.
 In Princess Ashraf Pahlavi's candid memoirs, entitled Faces in a Mirror, and released after the Revolution, the Shah's sister reveals, "I was attracted to Houshang's tall good looks, his flamboyant charm, the sophistication he had acquired during his years at school in England.
 I knew that in this fun-loving, life-loving man I had found my first love".
 Although, Amirhoushang and Mohammad Reza Pahlavi's young twin sister developed an affinity shortly after the former was released from house arrest in 1941, in an effort to cope with the death of Mehrpour, a long-term relationship was not pursued.
 Houshang's marriage to Forough Moshiri resulted in three children, Elaheh ("Lolo") Teymourtash-Ehsassi, Kamran, and Tanaz ("Nana").
 Houshang's grandchildren consist of Marjan Ehsassi, Ali Ehsassi, Roxane Teymourtash-Owensby, Abteen Teymourtash and Amita Teymourtash.
 Houshang's great-grandchildren consist of Sophie Elaheh Horst and Cyrus Horst, Laya Owensby and Kian Owensby, Dylan and Darian Teymourtash.

-Iran Teymourtash earned a Ph.D. in literature while residing in France, and pursued a career in journalism.
+Iran Teymourtash earned a PhD in literature while residing in France, and pursued a career in journalism.
 As with her father, she was awarded France's highest civilian honour, the Legion d'honneur.
 Apart from her brief engagement to Hossein Ali Qaragozlu, the grandson of Regent Naser ol Molk, from 1931 to 1932, Iran opted to remain single for the remainder of her life.
 Ironically, the posthumous release in 1991 of the Confidential Diary of Asadollah Alam, the Shah's closest confidant, revealed that Mohammad Reza Pahlavi intimated to Alam that during his late teenage years he "was head over heels in love with Iran Teymourtash".
 More recently, a book chronicling the lives of Iran Teymourtash, Ashraf Pahlavi and Mariam Firouz, entitled These Three Women ("Een Se Zan") and authored by Masoud Behnoud was published to wide acclaim in Iran.
 It is believed to be one of the best selling books to have been published in Iran in recent memory.